Best podcast analytics tools

 After that, our podcast's trailer has the most downloads.

 Interestingly, "How to find a cofounder" is quite popular as well.
-My guess is folks are finding this episode when searching those keywords on Google, Apple, and Spotify.
+My guess is folks are finding this episode when searching those keywords on Apple and Spotify.

 What podcast listening apps do people use?